stanley-1/tp/docs/UserGuide.md

 ### Create / Edit tags for existing contacts: `edit INDEX [t/TAG]...` <a name="edit_tag"></a>

-Modifies tags that are associated with existing contacts in the address book.
+Modifies tags that are associated with existing contacts stored on SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX [t/TAG]...`
 * Adds new tags to persons who did not have tags associated with them when they were first added to SociaLite.
 * Deletes all existing tags for the person at the specified `INDEX` and replaces them with tags specified in `[t/TAG]...`
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 1 t/family`

-Creates a tag called `family` for the first person in the address book.
+Creates a tag called `family` for the first person on the displayed person list.
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 2 t/friend t/neighbour`

-Creates tags called `friend` and `neighbour` for the second person in the address book.
+Creates tags called `friend` and `neighbour` for the second person on the displayed person list.
 </div>

 <br>

 ### Delete tags associated with contacts: `edit INDEX t/` <a name="delete_tag"></a>

-Deletes tags that are associated with contacts in the address book.
+Deletes all tags that are associated with a specified contact on SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX t/`
 * Deletes all categories tagged to the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 2 t/`

-Deletes all tags associated with the 2nd person in the address book.
+Deletes all tags associated with the 2nd person on the displayed person list.
 </div>

 <br>

 ### Add / Edit social media handles for existing contacts: `edit INDEX [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]` <a name="edit_platform"></a>

-Modifies social media handles that are associated with existing contacts in the address book.
+Modifies social media handles that are associated with existing contacts on SociaLite.

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX [fb/FACEBOOK] [ig/INSTAGRAM] [tele/TELEGRAM] [tiktok/TIKTOK] [twitter/TWITTER]`
 * Adds a new handle for contacts who did not have that specific handle pegged with them when they were first added to SociaLite.
 * Replaces the handle for the person at the specified `INDEX` according to the flag and input provided.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown on the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The flag refers to any of the following: `fb/` `ig/` `tele/` `tiktok/` `twitter/`
 * User input after the given flag represents the new social media handle associated with the contact.